-Typically boat charters are about four or eight hours long but others have more flexible charters, letting you have a free and easy trip chillaxing to your heart’s content.
+Typically, boat charters are about four or eight hours long but others have more flexible charters, letting you have a free and easy trip chillaxing to your heart’s content.
 Don’t worry if you run out of time – for a small fee, some boat charters do allow you to extend your trip.
-Timing is key, as weekday trips are cheaper than weekend trips, and evening jaunts are more scenic (that is, if you’re keen on breathtaking sunsets, the Marina Bay Sands laser light show and the fireworks off Sentosa Island).
+Timing is key, as weekday trips are cheaper than weekend ones, and evening jaunts are more scenic (that is, if you’re keen on breathtaking sunsets, the Marina Bay Sands laser light show and the fireworks off Sentosa Island).
 For a full-blown holiday adventure, why not spend up to a month cruising to islands offshore Malaysia, Indonesia and Thailand?

 What’s on deck?

-Features such as bathrooms, bunkers, TVs, cooking facilities, open-air dining areas and other amenities all depend on the type of boat you charter so think carefully about what you’ll need.
-If you can’t be bothered with the cooking (and why should you on your holiday?), some charters offer food and beverage catering services or even hire private chef services to prepare food fresh on board.
+Features such as bathrooms, bunkers, TVs, cooking facilities, open-air dining areas and other amenities all depend on the type of boat you charter, so think carefully about what you’ll need.
+If you can’t be bothered with the cooking (and why should you on your holiday?), some charters offer food and beverage catering services or even hire private chefs to prepare food fresh on board.
 Check whether your boat charter provides catering and corkage, especially if you’re thinking of having a tipple or two.

-Now that you’ve decided what kind of trip you want, it’s time to pick a boat:
+Now that you’ve decided what kind of trip you want, it’s time to pick a boat.

 Who should I charter from?

 Charter firms own a certain number of boats or act as brokers to charter out private boats.
 There are private companies who only charter out one boat and package, such as EagleWings Yacht Charters, but charter firms like ONE15 Luxury Yachting have a wider range of choices and packages for crew and catering.
-But you don’t have to rely solely on them, it’s up to you to tailor your ideal yachting experience.
+But you don’t have to rely solely on them; it’s up to you to tailor your ideal yachting experience.

 Choosing your boat